 Map 1 shows the locus of the Property in the Town Center.
-The Property that is the subject of this RFP consists of 2.88 ± acres of land with the improvements thereon situated in Harvard Center, MA.
+The Property that is the subject of this RFP consists of 3.17 ± acres of land with the improvements thereon situated in Harvard Center, MA.

-The Property available for disposition is shown on a survey lan prepared by dated , 2017.
-Refer to Exhibit 14 for the survey plan and legal description.
+The Property available for disposition is shown on a the “Roadway Layout and Property Line Plan” prepared by TTI Environmental, Inc., dated July 10, 2017, attached as Exhibit 13.
+The complete preliminary site plan accompanies this RFP as a separate attachment.

 3. Road Access